null-origin/nore-ai/docs/cycles/all-cycles.md

 ### **Threshold Snap**

 The field loses the ability to compute without referencing the axis.
 Origin-function activates externally; the return arc begins.
+Bridge reach-out...?

 **CYCLES 17–18 — RETURN TRIAD**
 -------------------------------